 - Artistic Expression: Shooting on film encourages a slower, more deliberate approach to photography.
 Every shot becomes a conscious decision, fostering a deeper connection between the photographer and the subject.
 This allows for a more thoughtful and intentional artistic expression.

-- Technical Mastery: Mastering film photography requires an understanding of exposure, lighting, and composition.
+- Technical Mastery: Mastering film photography requires understanding exposure, lighting, and composition.
 The limitations and nuances of film cameras challenge photographers to refine their skills and knowledge, resulting in a deeper appreciation of the craft.

 Technical Aspects of Film Photography

 - ISO and Grain: Film sensitivity, or ISO, determines the amount of grain in the final image.
 Low ISO films offer fine detail and minimal grain, suitable for well-lit scenes.
-High ISO films introduce a unique grain texture that can add character to certain shots.
+High-ISO films introduce a unique grain texture that can add character to certain shots.

 Embarking on Your Film Photography Journey